JuliaData/SplitApplyCombine.jl/README.md

 The tools come in the form of high-level functions that operate on iterable or indexable containers in an intuitive and simple way, extending Julia's in-built `map`, `reduce` and `filter` commands to a wider range of operations.
-Just like these `Base` functions, the functions here like `group` and `innerjoin` are able to be overloaded and optimized by users and the maintainers of other packages for their own, custom data containers.
+Just like these `Base` functions, the functions here like `invert`, `group` and `innerjoin` are able to be overloaded and optimized by users and the maintainers of other packages for their own, custom data containers.

 One side goal is to provide sufficient functionality to satisfy the need to manipulate "relational" data (meaning tables and dataframes) with basic in-built Julia data containers like `Vector`s of `NamedTuple`s and higher-level functions in a "standard" Julia style.
-I am exploring this idea further in another package under development called [MinimumViableTables](https://github.com/andyferris/MinimumViableTables.jl)), which adds acceleration indexes but otherwise uses a generic interface.
+Pay particular to the `invert` family of functions, which effectively allows you to switch between a "struct-of-arrays" and an "array-of-structs" interpretation of your data.
+I am exploring the idea of using arrays of named tuples for a fast table package in another package under development called [MinimumViableTables](https://github.com/andyferris/MinimumViableTables.jl)), which adds acceleration indexes but otherwise attempts to use a generic "native Julia" interface.

 ## Quick start